Amazing Alex: Gameplay

+Development

 Amazing Alex was announced by Rovio's CEO, Mikael Hed, on Yle's breakfast television in May 2012.
-The game was based on Casey's Contraptions, a game created by Noel Llopis of Snappy Touch, and Miguel Ángel Friginal of Mystery Coconut, whose rights were acquired by Rovio.

-The game featured educational elements and revolved around the character Alex, described as a curious boy with an interest in building things.
-The goal was to create various Rube Goldberg-esque machines to get a ball to a certain location.
-The game held similarities to The Incredible Machine, originally released in 1993.
+The game was based on Casey's Contraptions, which was acquired by Rovio.
+The game featured educational elements and revolved around the character Alex, described as a curious boy with an interest in building contraptions.
+The goal was to create various Rube Goldberg machines to get a ball to a certain location.

 On April 13, 2015, the game was removed from the App Store and Google Play.